Halloween Dessert Bar |

 Mold a simple skull shape: add more sugar if necessary

-For the eyes: That all purpose kitchen tool, the plastic cocktail stirrer
+For the eyes: That all purpose kitchen tool, the plastic cocktail stirrer I used a small knife to create smiles.
+You could leave them like this for Halloween

 I added flower shaped sprinkles, sugar pearls and jimmies for teeth